mroberts1/BOOTSTRA.386/manual/index.md

 "But we enhance the experience" I finish.
 "Yes, the worst experience is the current paradigm"

-Gilda looks down, "well we need something more concrete than that"
+Kat looks down, "well we need something more concrete than that"

 I respond, "We have time.
 Not much.
 But we have some.
 At least enough to finish this food".